SAUMILDHANKAR/CTD-prework-assignment/README.md

 This project uses data from openmeteum.com

-To run this project use the following methods
+To run this project use the following method

 Method 1
 1) Download the entire repo to your local machine